andrecr12/gpsConstellation/README.md

 	3. Expand this Readme with:
-		3.1 GPS concepts applied in the real world system, 3.2 Screens of the application (for those who don't want to compile it) 3.3 Math explanation applied to the real world system and its simplified implementation in this code;
+		3.1 GPS concepts applied in the real world system, Feito --->>> 3.2 Screens of the application (for those who don't want to compile it) 3.3 Math explanation applied to the real world system and its simplified implementation in this code;
 		3.4 More interesting stuff...